sekassel-research/stp-22-server/WebSocket.md

 It accepts incoming commands and sends outgoing events.
 To receive events, you first need to subscribe to them.

+#### Authentication

+To connect to the WebSocket, you need to authenticate yourself using a JWT.
+You can pass the token either via `Authorization: Bearer <Token>` header, or using the query parameter `authHeader` in the endpoint URL.
+Failing to provide a (valid) token will cause the WebSocket to disconnect automatically.

 #### Commands

 The WebSocket supports the following commands: